nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, **UC** is the `Use Case`, the **System** is `Duke The Market` and the **Actor** is the `user`, unless specified otherwise)

-**UC01: Delete a person**
+**UC01: Delete a customer**

 **MSS**

-1. User requests to list persons
+1. User requests to list customers
-2. Duke The Market shows a list of persons
+2. Duke The Market shows a list of customers
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific customer in the list
-4. Duke The Market deletes the person
+4. Duke The Market deletes the customer

    Use case ends.